LMM095/di-workshop-01-intro-to-p5/README.md

 **What does background do?**
 The background function takes the parameters (numbers) and sets the background colour for the shape we created with createCanvas function.
 Parameters are numbers between 0-255, we store them in r, g and b variables

 **What happens if you change the order of the letters in background?
 What does this tell you about how the computer uses them?**
 It would change the colour of the shape.
 Function 'background' takes 3 parameters in the order: red, green and blue.

 **What happens if you change the number of letters?**
 It only retrieves information from the three parameters r, g and b.
 If anything else is declared it'll be ignored and an error/bug may occur

 **What happens if you change the letters for different ones?**
-The funtion wont be called and an error will occur.
-We must decalre the new variables to allow it to work.
+The function wont be called and an error will occur.
+We must declare the new variables to allow it to work.

 # Sketch B